RedisLabs/redislabs-docs/content/stack/install/add-module-to-cluster.md

 To install or upgrade a module on a [Redis Enterprise]({{<relref "/rs">}}) cluster, you need a module package.

-- For Redis Enterprise modules, download packages from the [Redis download center](https://redislabs.com/download-center/modules/).
+- For the latest Redis Enterprise modules, download packages from the [Redis download center](https://redislabs.com/download-center/modules/).

+- For earlier versions of Redis Enterprise modules that are no longer available from the Redis download center, [contact support](https://redis.com/company/support/).

 - For custom-packaged modules, either download a [custom-packaged module](https://redislabs.com/community/redis-modules-hub/) from the developer or [package the module yourself]({{<relref "/stack/install/packaging-modules">}}).

 ## Add a module to a cluster